electron/governance/policy/slack.md

 * `event-`: Channels for individual events.
 * `app-`: Channels for specific apps, like `app-slack`.

-As a general rule, we have channels for each major release line of `electron/electron` - as an example, `5-x-y`.

 ### Prefer Channels, Avoid Direct Messages

 Keeping communication and decision-making processes allows future contributors to learn how, and why, decisions were made.
 Preserving context and allowing other contributors, both future and present, to catch up is one of the big benefits of using Slack.
 With that in mind, we heavily recommend that you use channels and avoid direct messages.